 Under the SEC Whistleblower Program, the SEC is required to pay awards to eligible whistleblowers who voluntarily provide the SEC with original information that leads to successful enforcement actions resulting in monetary sanctions totaling more than $1,000,000.
 A whistleblower may receive an award of between 10% to 30% of the total monetary sanctions collected.

 - $114 million,

 If you have information about securities fraud or other violations, contact an experienced SEC whistleblower attorney at Zuckerman Law for a free, confidential consultation by calling us at 202-262-8959.
 Zuckerman Law, one of the nation’s leading law firms representing whistleblowers in whistleblower rewards and whistleblower retaliation claims, will work to quickly provide you with the highest-quality representation to maximize your likelihood of recovering and maximizing an SEC whistleblower award.

 SEC Whistleblower Process

 While the SEC Whistleblower Program has proven successful at exposing and halting violations of the federal securities laws, the process is complex and many whistleblowers have been denied awards for failing to follow the rules of the program.
-Out of the more than 33,300 tips filed since August 2011, the SEC Office of the Whistleblower has paid awards to less than 100 whistleblowers to date.
+Out of the more than 40,200 tips filed since August 2011, the SEC Office of the Whistleblower has paid awards to 106 whistleblowers as of the end of FY 2020.
 An experienced SEC whistleblower lawyer will be able to skillfully guide whistleblowers through the process, maximizing the likelihood of receiving and maximizing an award.

 10-Step Summary of the SEC Whistleblower Process